 The business cost of conflict can be direct and indirect.
 Amongst the direct costs of conflict are security, opportunity, personnel costs and material losses.
 The destruction of human, social, economic, political and environmental capital are among the indirect societal costs of conflict.
 These types of capital are important for private sector development and their destruction can impact negatively on both domestic and foreign investment.
 Some argue that indirect costs of conflict do not affect the private sector directly.
-However, the fact that the government funds spent on coping with conflict could be directed toward support for the

-&lt;sup>1 Democratic Progress Institute (DPI), The Good Friday Agreement - An Overview, (DPI, London, June 2013), 13
+However, the fact that the government funds spent on coping with conflict could be directed toward support for the agreement; For more information on the Agreement see the DPI's publication, The Good Friday Agreement, (DPI, London, June 2013)